Schwarzschild radius: Micro black hole

 A small mass has an extremely small Schwarzschild radius.
-A mass similar to Mount Everest has a Schwarzschild radius much smaller than a nanometre.
+A black hole of mass similar to that of Mount Everest, 6.3715e14 kg, would have a Schwarzschild radius much smaller than a nanometre.
+The Schwarzschild radius would be 2 × 6.6738e-11 m^{3}⋅kg^{−1}⋅s^{−2} × 6.3715e14 kg / (299792458 m.s-1)2 = 9.46e-13 m = 9.46e-4 nm.
 Its average density at that size would be so high that no known mechanism could form such extremely compact objects.
-Such black holes might possibly be formed in an early stage of the evolution of the universe, just after the Big Bang, when densities were extremely high.
+Such black holes might possibly have been formed in an early stage of the evolution of the universe, just after the Big Bang, when densities of matter were extremely high.
 Therefore, these hypothetical miniature black holes are called primordial black holes.

 Other uses

 In gravitational time dilation

 Gravitational time dilation near a large, slowly rotating, nearly spherical body, such as the Earth or Sun can be reasonably approximated as follows: